-- The issuing of premises licences for casinos, bingo halls, betting offices, adult gaming centres and licensed family entertainment centres
+- The issuing of premises licences for casinos, bingo halls, betting offices, tracks, adult gaming centres and licensed family entertainment centres

 - The granting of permits for gaming and gaming machines in clubs, unlicensed family entertainment centres and gaming machine in pubs and other alcohol licensed premises

 - For Operator application forms and guidance please refer to the Gambling Commission

 Gambling Licence Objectives